 Several of these shows have more continuously for over for 20 years.

-The modern generation is tuning less into radio signals and more into wifi streaming music services, such as those pioneered by Spotify, and now a standard practice among all major tech companies.
+These days people are tuning less into radio signals and more into streaming music services, such as Spotify, Napster, and Apple Music.

 I purpose by embracing this new technology and combining the ideology of the mixtape the freeform programmer is now given the entire catalog of the worlds music (well, almost the entire catalog come on Garth Brooks!
 Get on the bandwagon!) with the limitless potential to mix all genres seamlessly.